Snaacky/thewiki/docs/guides/torrenting.md

 In case you have unknown issues preventing you from port forwarding despite correctly followed the instructions, try the following:

 - Disable network rules such as flood protection, DDoS protection, traffic shaping, QOS etc. in your router settings.
 However, it is generally ill-advised due to security reasons.
 - Sometimes port forwarding will fail if you're doing so through a proxy.
 - Double check your torrent client configurations.
 - Flush your DNS cache by typing "ipconfig /flushdns" in the Windows command prompt.
 For Linux distributions, it varies from each other slightly as well as having many ways to do so.
 A quick Google search should help.
+- Also make sure to create inbound/outbound rules for your torrent client on your firewall settings.

+!!!warning
+Do not use port triggering - they are meant to be used for local network devices and those ports will be closed when they are not in use.
+Hence, they are not suitable for torrenting purpose.
 !!!

-> Also make sure to create inbound/outbound rules for your torrent client on your firewall settings.
-> !!!

-!!!warning Warning

-> Do not use port triggering - they are meant to be used for local network devices and those ports will be closed when they are not in use.
-Hence, they are not suitable for torrenting purpose.
-> !!!

 ### What Is a Seedbox?

 A seedbox is a server - a computer in a data center with high bandwidth and upload/download speed, that can be used to store your torrents virtually and seed reliably around the clock.
 You can directly upload/download from the seedbox to your computer by using a file transfer protocol (FTP) client (such as WinSCP, FileZilla, Cyberduck, etc.).
 Since the seedbox is more likely to have a high upload speed compared to your internet connection as well as other peers in the swarm, it is more likely to be prioritized when seeding the bittorent packets.
 Typical advantages include:

 - Utilize a faster download/upload speed than your internet connection.
 - High uptime - a seedbox is on 24/7 seeding your torrents at high speed, that allows you to maintain a good ratio on private (and public) trackers.
 - Avoiding copyright/DMCA problems, especially if you are not using a VPN.
 - Many seedboxes also support third-party plugins such as sonarr, plex etc.

 If you are somewhat tech-savvy, you can run your own virtual private server (VPS) or a dedicated server and use it as a virtual computer that can either be used as a seedbox, a VPN, or just about anything like your own personal computer.
 This is one of the more luxury options and tend to cost significantly more.

+!!!info
+Check out [/r/seedboxes](https://www.reddit.com/r/seedboxes/) for more information.
+They are geared towards private trackers so be sure to check for public tracker support, as well as unlimited bandwidth with any seedbox provider.
 !!!

-> Check out [/r/seedboxes](https://www.reddit.com/r/seedboxes/) for more information.
-They are geared towards private trackers so be sure to check for public tracker support, as well as unlimited bandwidth with any seedbox provider.
-> !!!

 ### Glossary